 The name Cavendish is derived from the Latin name Musa cavendishii given in 1837 to a greenhouse specimen in honour of the owner of the plant, the Duke of Devonshire whose family name is Cavendish.4 The British botanist Ernest Cheesman gave the name Cavendish to the group of banana plants at the Imperial College of Tropical Agriculture in Trinidad that was connected to the greenhouse specimen "by a series of intergrading mutant forms".5

 The cultivars in this subgroup are difficult to tell apart and exhibit a gradation in height from the shortest (Dwarf Cavendish) to the tallest (Lacatan).
 The fruits are long and slightly curved.
 A persistent floral relict is attached to the fruit apex, which is moderately tapered.
 The bunch is cylindrical, with 10 or more hands.

-Cavendish cultivars are susceptible to Mycosphaerella fijiensis and Mycosphaerella musicola, respectively the causal agents of black leaf streak and Sigatoka leaf spot.
+Cavendish cultivars are susceptible to Pseudocercospora fijiensis and Pseudocercospora musicola, respectively the causal agents of black leaf streak and Sigatoka leaf spot.
 They are also susceptible to the banana bunchy top virus — but then again so are all other types of bananas — and to nematodes.

 Local names and synonyms of Cavendish cultivars in the banana cultivar checklist.